akshiv/phys408FourierOptics/LabNoteBook.md

 Mesh that we used has 40 lines/cm

-Moving the collimator lens does not effect maginifaction or focus.
+Moving the collimator lens does not effect magnification or focus.
 It does seem to vary the intensity on the outer edges of the circle.

+We placed the spatial filter at the following settings:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMjc5MjExN119
+eyJoaXN0b3J5IjpbMTU5MDgwOTQxXX0=
 -->